 Combined, both sectors are demanding greater line function services, initially as new connections, and then followed closely by business requiring greater capacity.

-Activity has resulted in approximately 500 new connections per year.
+Land subdivision activity has resulted in approximately 500 new connections per year.

 5.10.2 Distribution Transformers

 Distribution transformers are generally provided free issue by Network Tasman to reticulation developments and industrial expansions.